 The recipe above provides the simplest implementation for the scenario described.
 But SnapEngage has tremendous flexibility and power!
 Here are a few ideas for improving the recipe to your needs.

 Many times, your customers are not even aware that self help documentation exists.
 They might need direction or coaxing.
 If they can solve their own problem, they will often get a faster answer and free up your support staff to answer more complex problems.
 Here’s how:

 Add a 4th option to your Guide Bot dialog.
-This option should end the chat with a message.
+This option should end the chat.
 You can use our “\goto” command to send the visitor to a page on your site.
 This option should look like this:

 If you are using a CRM or helpdesk integration, you may also want to “dispose” of the chat in a different way depending on the type of request.
 For example – billing questions might need a review by your accounting team, while product questions can be closed without further review.
 These options and workflow would be handled by your CRM or helpdesk system.
 However, because you have routed the chat to a specialized team, you can “map” each scenario differently in your helpdesk.
 This is because each widget can have different integration mappings.

 This process is described in more detail under Integrations and Plugins.

 This recipe described one approach to this scenario.
 If your account has the Enterprise plan, there is an alternative approach.
 You could accomplish the same recipe in a single widget using agent tags.
 The setup would be roughly the same as the approach outlined above, except that: